-What is a UUID
+What is a UUID?

-A UUID (Universally Unique Identifier) is an identifier with so many unique possibilities that it's almost impossible for two of the same to ever be generated.
+A UUID (Universal Unique Identifier) is an identifier with so many unique possibilities that it's almost impossible for two of the same to ever be generated.
 It is standardized to have a suitable complexity that ensures uniqueness for most use cases and always maintains the same number of characters

-Why are UUIDs useful?
+Why are UUIDs Useful?

-• Uniqueness: Every UUID is almost certainly unique, which means you can generate as many as you need without worrying about duplicates.
+- Uniqueness: Every UUID is almost certainly unique, which means you can generate as many as you need without worrying about duplicates.

-• Versatility: UUIDs can be used in many applications, from identifying records in databases to tracking sessions and much more.
+- Versatility: UUIDs can be used in many applications, from identifying records in databases to tracking sessions and much more.

-• Independence: UUIDs don't require a central authority to manage or distribute them, making them easy to generate anywhere.
+- Independence: UUIDs don't require a central authority to manage or distribute them, making them easy to generate anywhere.

 How are UUIDs structured?